t2t2/whoese-mastery/README.md

 * Platform - `node.js`
   As much as the package ecosystem is a mess of [pick me pick me pick me up](https://youtu.be/M3rg-rh6MPo "I would like to apologise for linking to.. that"), it is still the best way at the moment for real-time based web servers.
 * "Framework" - [`feathers.js`](http://feathersjs.com/)
   Well...
 It's more of a cluster of packages, but as far as I have searched it is definitely the faster way to make a real-time thing.
 Mainly because sails is practically dead.
-That only leaves making the whole thing yourself which too slow.
+That only leaves making the whole thing yourself which too slow, especially if you want to have a sane structure (eg. RESTful like feathers does).
   Must be noted, even though it's good for real-time, it's not realy optimal for user registration-less games and there's quite a lot of rough edges.
 But those problems can be overwritten by doing it yourself.
 Also there's the downside of no good economy spinning around it, so there's quite a few things I had to build first, but now I can re-use those ~~for evil~~.
   * Job queue / Task Scheduler - Custom
     All the generic packages are too specialised to a database, and there isn't one that natively integrates with feathers.
 So I read up on laravel source, and did a mini-port of it for feathers, taking advantage of the possibility to watch for update events, practically guaranteeing on-time calling.